Page images

 Pale twinklers of an hour, provoke my rage;

-In each dark hedge we start an infect fire,
+In each dark hedge we ftart an infect fire,

-Which lives by night and must at dawn expire.
+Which lives by night and muft at dawn expire.

 Yet fuch their number, that their fpecks combine,

-Pride of their envy'd climes! they plant renown, That fhades the monarch's by the mufe's crown: To fay that Virgil with Auguftus fhin'd, Does honour to the lord of halt mankind.
+Pride of their envy'd climes! they plant renown, That fhades the monarch's by the mufe's crown: To fay that Virgil with Auguftus fhin'd, Does honour to the lord of half mankind.

-So, when three thoufand years have wan'd away, And Pope is faid to've liv'd when George bore
+And Pope is faid to've liv'd when George bore So, when three thoufand years have wan'd away, iway,

 STUNG BY A NETTLE.

-THE SNUFFERS.
-DESTIS'D and worthlefs though I feem to be, Yon new-top'd flames owe their best light to me,
+DESTIS'D and worthless though I seem to be, Yon new-top'd flames owe their best light to me,

-Though fcorn'd-you fee I can do service still!
+Though fcorn'd-you fee I can do fervice ftill!

 Some good lies hid in every seeming ill.